 Boards must ensure that Workforce Solutions Office staff gives all sanctioned families and conditional applicants the opportunity to demonstrate cooperation with Choices to receive TANF benefits.
 Sanctioned families can begin cooperation any time before the end of the month following the month in which a penalty is initiated.

-Boards must be aware that conditional applicants are required to:
+Conditional applicants are required to:

 attend a WOA and immediately begin demonstrating cooperation by meeting participation requirements for the next four consecutive weeks; and